OHBA-analysis/osl-dynamics/contribution.md

 The script is executed via the command line on a GPU node with `python <script>.py`.

-Before you can run the script you need to activate the virtual environment in which DyNeMo was installed with `conda activate <env>`.
+Before you can run the script you need to activate the virtual environment in which OHBA-Models was installed with `conda activate <env>`.

 ### Jupyter Notebook

 This is a work in progress.

-## Editing DyNeMo Source Code
+## Editing OHBA-Models Source Code

 This section gives an overview of the source code and useful tips for editing.

-### Overview of the DyNeMo Package
+### Overview of the OHBA-Models Package

-The main source code is contained in `/DyNeMo/src/dynemo`.
+The main source code is contained in `/OHBA-Models/src/ohba_models`.
 This directory contains 7 subpackages:
 - `data`: Classes and functions used to load, save and manipulate data.
 - `models` and `inference`: Classes for each model type and TensorFlow functions used for inference.
 - `analysis`: Functions for analysing a fitted model.